saltyorg/docs/docs/saltbox/basics/update.md

 ```

-This will also upgrade Ansible as needed and migrate the configuration files as additional options are added over time.
+This will also upgrade Ansible as needed and migrate the configuration files as options are added, removed or changed over time.

-This updates the saltbox files *only*;  It *does not* update your containers.
+This updates the Saltbox files *only*;  It *does not* update your containers.

-For example, if a new feature is added to saltbox, `sb update` will get that new feature.
+For example, if a new feature is added to Saltbox, `sb update` will get that new feature.
 If a new version of Radarr is available, `sb update` *will not* update your Radarr to that new version.

 ## Updating apps